Vid Belec

-Vid Belec ([ˈʋíːd ˈbéːləts]; born 6 June 1990) is a Slovenian professional footballer who plays as a goalkeeper for Cypriot First Division club APOEL and the Slovenia national team.
+Vid Belec ([ˈʋíːd ˈbéːləts]; born 6 June 1990) is a Slovenian professional footballer who plays as a goalkeeper for Cypriot First Division club APOEL.

 Club career

 Internazionale

 Signed by Internazionale along with Rene Krhin at the age of 16, Belec spent three-and-a-half seasons with Inter Primavera team.
 In the first season he was a backup for Paolo Tornaghi and won the Primavera Scudetto that season.
 He also played for Campionato Nazionale Allievi under-17 youth team in the 2006–07 season.
 In the 2007–08 season, at first he had to compete with Enrico Alfonso for the starting place in Primavera team until Alfonso left the club in January 2008.
 He then became the fourth keeper of Inter's first team and the first choice in Primavera, which won the 2008 Torneo di Viareggio and finished as the league runners-up.
 Under José Mourinho, Belec was promoted to the senior team and made his first team debut on 17 July 2009, in a pre-season friendly.
 He also played at the World Football Challenge.

 In November 2009, he signed a reported five-year contract with the club.